OpenPrecincts/verification/README.md

 The `verify.verify_state_2016(...)` function will call `verify.verify_state(...)` and automatically apply 2016 specific defaults:

-* Uses Official County Results from the 2016 Presidential Election already in this repository
+* Uses Official County Results from the 2016 Presidential Election already in this repository
 * Sets year to '2016'
 * Sets office to 'President'